-As medical cannabis becomes increasingly available throughout the country, we are seeing more and more stories from patients, particularly children, who have seen miraculous results from cannabis treatments.
-Most of these sick kids have tried every pharmaceutical option on the market, leading to a plethora of health issues and side-effects.
+As medical cannabis becomes increasingly available throughout the country, we are seeing more and more stories from individuals, particularly children, who have seen miraculous results from cannabis.
+Most of these sick kids have tried every pharmaceutical option on the market, leading to a plethora of health issues and side effects.
 The story has consistently been that while nothing on the legal drug market was effective, cannabis yielded immediate and impressive results.

 The following story comes from MLive.com and was written by Jeremy Allen.
 This is just one example of the amazing medical benefits of cannabis.

 GRAND BLANC, MI Bella Chinonis can’t talk.
 She can’t walk, chew or play like most children her age.
 The 6-year-old Grand Blanc girl couldn’t even stand until a few months ago.

 Her days have consisted of seizures lasting anywhere from 2 to 27 minutes and taking multiple prescription medications for problems she’s been dealing with since she was born.

 “She can stand now.
 She responds to voices and she loves the movie ‘Frozen.’
 She didn’t do that before and the only thing different we are doing is giving her medical marijuana.”

 Bella is one of about 150 children in the state of Michigan approved for medical marijuana use.

 She suffers from a genetic disorder called 1p36 deletion syndrome that causes a number of problems, including developmental delays, seizures and limited speech ability.
 Bella is also in stage renal failure, which is also known as kidney failure, and has multiple holes in her heart.

 Chinonis said that after having Bella on various medications for years and to get the same results, she decided to pull her off the various prescriptions and wanted to start administering medical marijuana to her.